 You should work in consultation with your allergist to determine which test is the best option for you.
 In general, allergists prefer to avoid skin tests in younger patients.
 Skin tests are also riskier for those with eczema or other skin conditions.

-Blood tests such as the ELIZA test can also provide the detail needed to develop a customized treatment plan.
+Blood tests such as the ELISA test can also provide the detail needed to develop a customized treatment plan.
 One advantage of skin tests, however, is that they produce fast results, while blood tests can take a few days to process.
 If you are interested in allergy testing, discuss all your options with your allergist.